nickaguilos/sendmagazine/_posts/2018-06-20-starter-kit.md

 ### Step 4: Rent equipment.

-The main equipment needed for climbing include climbing harnesses and shoes; the former is required for top-rope climbing and can be rented in the gym, the latter is not required but would greatly help in climbing it clings onto even the smallest of holds.
+The main equipment needed for climbing include climbing harnesses and shoes; the former is required for top-rope climbing and can be rented in the gym, the latter is not required but would greatly help in climbing as it clings onto even the smallest of holds.

 ### Step 5: Have fun!